i18n-site/rust/i18/tests/md/en/root.md

-# good i18n.site
+# v2 i18n.site

-On that stormy night, Winnie (`Winny`) stood at the threshold of her rickety cabin, clutching a faded letter.
+Winnie (`Winny`) stood at the threshold of her rickety cabin, clutching a faded letter.

 ```python
 # Welcome to the world of Python